guilhermejccavalcanti/s3m/README.md

 1. `sudo apt-get install shunit2`

 * On Windows:
-1. Install a Linux [enviroment](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) , and follow the Linux instructions above.
+1. Install a Linux [enviroment](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) , and follow the manual instalation [instructions](https://github.com/guilhermejccavalcanti/jFSTMerge#manual-installation) above on the Linux enviroment.

 To execute the tests, follow the instructions bellow:
 1. Go to the tesfiles/shelltests directory inside the jFSTMerge project folder